 Of course, before donating to these or any other charities, check them out on Charity Navigator to know how efficient and transparent they are.
 If you want to raise extra awareness for National Women’s Small Business Month, consider starting a fundraising campaign on Facebook for an organization that supports women in the workforce.

 5. Network with other women in business.

 Even if you’re not a small business owner, this month is a great time to connect with women in your field and build meaningful connections.
-Professional meetups as well as established local business groups can help women in various fields find like-minded peers.
+Professional meetups, as well as established local business groups, can help women in various fields find like-minded peers.

 Larger organizations like the National Association of Women Business Owners, Women’s Business Enterprise National Council, National Association for Female Executives, American Business Women’s Association and National Women’s Business Council all host events and help connect women with similar business interests.
-You may also want to reach out to your local branch of the U.S. Chamber of Commerce, even though it isn’t a female-specific organization, as it is the largest small business advocacy group in the country, and attending a few local events may help you meet other female entrepreneurs.
+You may also want to reach out to your local branch of the U.S. Chamber of Commerce, even though it isn’t a female-specific organization, as it is the largest small business advocacy group in the country.
+Attending a few local events may help you meet other female entrepreneurs.

 It may feel daunting and even a bit intimidating to start a small business from the ground up, especially if you don’t have a degree or business training.
 However, there are several organizations and agencies that can provide women small business owners with education, training and resources.

 The Association of Women’s Business Centers is a nonprofit organization that provides mentoring and training to women small business owners throughout the U.S. The organization has partnered with the U.S. Small Business Administration, which has over 100 Women’s Business Centers across the country.
 This organization is an excellent resource for women who want to gain more knowledge in the field of business.
 It also gives aspiring entrepreneurs a chance to create new connections and network with other like-minded individuals.